Andohajango

 Andohajango is a town or commune (kaominina) in Madagascar.
 It is in the district of Mandritsara, which is a part of Sofia Region.
-The population of the commune was estimated at approximately 13,000 in the 2001 commune census.
+The population of the commune was estimated at 13,000 in the 2001 commune census.

 There is a primary and junior level secondary school in the town.
 The vast majority (99%) of the population of the town are farmers.
 The most important crop is rice, while other important products are peanut, maize, cassava and raffia palm.
 Services provide employment for the remaining 1% of the population.